-Overall, according to our simulation, these changes in transshipment technology lead to an increase in the international trade to world GDP ratio by 4.8 percentage points from the counter-factual to the 1990 equilibrium.
+Overall, according to our simulation, these changes in transshipment technology lead to an increase in the international trade to world GDP ratio by 4.8 percentage points from the counterfactual to the 1990 equilibrium.
 As a reference point, the trade to world GDP ratio increased by 15 percentage points between 1960 and 1990.
 This suggests that containerization was responsible for about one-third of the overall increase in trade to world GDP during these three decades.

 The land occupied by ports (i.e., the port share) increases in most port cities from the counterfactual to the 1990 equilibrium.
 Port shares become larger for two reasons.
-First, the increase in β increases the incentive to invest more land in port development, mimicking the changing landintensity of port technologies caused by containerization.
+First, the increase in $\beta$ increases the incentive to invest more land in port development, mimicking the changing land-intensity of port technologies caused by containerization.
 Second, the reduction in trade costs leads to increased demand for shipping, encouraging yet more investment in port development.
-The median change is 2 percentage points, while the 5th percentile is -10 pp and the 95th percentile is 32 pp. As a comparison, in our data for New Orleans, we find that the port share increased 0.29 pp between 1960 and 1990, which puts this city at the 40th percentile of our model-implied port share change distribution.
-As New Orleans was not among the more prominent adopters of containerized technology67, its position in the model-implied distribution lends additional credibility to the port share changes implied by the model simulation.
+Appendix Figure A.12 presents the full distribution of port share changes across cities.
+The median change is 2 percentage points, while the 5th percentile is -0.1 pp and the 95th percentile is 32 pp. As a comparison, in our data for New Orleans, we find that the port share increased by 0.29 pp between 1960 and 1990, which puts this city at the 40th percentile of our model-implied port share change distribution.
+As New Orleans was not among the more prominent adopters of containerized technology, its position in the model-implied distribution lends additional credibility to the port share changes implied by the model simulation.